taskcluster/taskcluster-github/docs/taskcluster-yml-v1.md

 ---

 Your main interface to Taskcluster-Github is via `.taskcluster.yml` in the root of your project.
-This is a YAML file that speciifies the tasks to run and when.
+This is a YAML file that specifies the tasks to run and when.

 The format of the file is: